digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/settlement/transfer.rst

 ============

-In the `runDualControlTransfer` script, both the custodian and the owner of an account must authorize outgoing transfers, while incoming transfers require no authorization.
+In the `runDualControlTransfer` script, both the custodian and the owner of an account must authorize outgoing transfers (debits), while incoming transfers (credits) require no authorization.

 This script begins by setting up accounts accordingly and creating a transfer request instance: